Jurong Region Line

 COVID-19 was cited in a Written Reply by Minister for Transport Ong Ye Kung to Parliamentary Question on Prioritising Early Completion of Jurong Region MRT Line on 1 Feb 2021 as a cause which affected the progress of the construction of the JRL.
 The effect of COVID-19 includes a manpower crunch, disruption to supplies and the need for strict safe management measures at work sites.

-As such, JRL would open in phases from 2027 to 2029 instead, with the estimated delay to be about a year.
+As such, JRL would open in phases from 2027 to 2029 instead, with an estimated delay of about a year.

 Train Stations